ahmedshahriar/PulsePoint-Data-Analytics/README.md

 Location-based:
 - What are the major incidents in terms of numbers?
-- What are the major states in terms of the number of incidents?
-- What are the major cities in terms of the number of incidents?
+- What are the major states and cities in terms of the number of incidents?
 - Which regions have the highest number of incidents?

 Time-based: